The Stack Awards are back for the third year, searching out the most exciting independent magazines published between October 2016 and September 2017.

 This award is for the editor who has led their magazine to success with a clear and original editorial vision, skilfully packaging their ideas into a compelling and engaging read.

-The judges will consider a single issue in its entirety and will be looking for stories that come together to form a cohesive and characterful whole.
-The issue must have been published between 1 October 2015 and 30 September 2016, and attention will be given to long-form writing, but also to headlines, picture captions and story selection.
+The judges will consider a single issue in its entirety and will be looking for stories that come together to form a cohesive and characterful whole, with attention given to long-form writing, but also to headlines, picture captions and story selection.

 Art director of the year